Deep Instinct nabs $43M for a deep-learning cybersecurity solution that can suss an attack before it happens – TechCrunch

 Deep Instinct, which uses deep learning both to learn how to identify and stop known viruses and other hacking techniques, as well as to be able to identify completely new approaches that have not been identified before, has raised $43 million in a Series C.

-The funding is being led by Millennium New Horizons, with Unbound (a London-based investment firm founded by Shravin Mittal), LG, and NVIDIA all participating.
+The funding is being led by Millennium New Horizons, with Unbound (a London-based investment firm founded by Shravin Mittal), LG and Nvidia all participating.
 The investment brings the total raised by Deep Instinct to $100 million, with HP and Samsung among its previous backers.
 The tech companies are all strategics, in that (as in the case of HP) they bundle and resell Deep Instinct’s solutions, or use them directly in their own services.

-The Israeli-based company is not disclosing valuation but notably, it is already profitable.
+The Israeli-based company is not disclosing valuation, but notably, it is already profitable.

 Targeting as-yet unknown viruses is becoming a more important priority as cybercrime grows.
 CEO and founder Guy Caspi notes that currently there are more than 350,000 new machine-generated malware created every day “with increasingly sophisticated evasion techniques, such as zero-days and APTs (Advanced Persistent Threats).”
 Nearly two-thirds of enterprises have been compromised in the past year by new and unknown malware attacks originating at endpoints, representing a 20% increase from the previous year, he added.
 And zero-day attacks are now four times more likely to compromise organizations.
 “Most cyber solutions on the market can’t protect against these new types of attacks and have therefore shifted to a detect-response approach,” he said, “which by design means that they ‘assume a breach’ will happen.”